thechrisu/trains/README.md

 - `make e2etest` Builds for the Versatile/PB platform but with the test runner as the first user task.
 - `make qemu` Does `make versatilepb` and starts the QEMU GUI.
 - `make qemuconsole` Does `make versatilepb` and starts QEMU with terminal output showing in the console.
+- `make qemutesting` Does `make e2etest` and starts QEMU with the test runner as the first user task and with terminal output showing in the gui.
-- `make qemutesting` Does `make e2etest` and starts QEMU with the test runner as the first user task and with terminal output showing in the console.
+- `make qemutestingconsole` Does `make e2etest` and starts QEMU with the test runner as the first user task and with terminal output showing in the console.
 - `make qemutcprun` Does `make e2etest` and starts QEMU with terminal output sent over port 9991.
 - `make arm` Compile the kernel with the train lab configuration on your machine.
 - `make trainslab` Compile the kernel with the train lab configuration (needs access to Prof. Cowan's compiler in `/u/wbcowan`).